KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 The Document widget allows to add an external document into the cockpit area.
 This widget supports documents like reports, graphs, maps, etc.

-Use the Data configuration button (Figure 7.53) to add a document souce to the cockpit.
+Use the Data configuration button to add a document souce to the cockpit.
 Click on the “Plus” icon on the right half of the page to choose among all available documents.

-The Document Widget configuration is divided into two parts: **Custom** tab and **Style** tab as you can see from Figure 7.41.
+The Document Widget configuration is divided into two parts: **Custom** tab and **Style** tab as you can see from Figure below.

 .. figure:: media/image185.png